KeepTheBeats/gogeneticwrsp/README.md

-# Code of paper "A Multi-Cloud Containerized Application Scheduling Method Based on Genetic Algorithm"
+# Code of paper "A Scheduling Method for Tasks and Services in IIoT Multi-Cloud Environments"

 ---